Support Mescalero Apache Tribe’s Fire Relief!

 Salt Lake City, August 13-15, 2024

+The annual Housing Counseling Summit will be happening in Salt Lake City, Utah on August 13-15.
 This conference will provide networking opportunities with housing counselors nationwide.
 There will be three days of classes offered.
-Each class session is four hours.
-Participants will be able to attend more than one class.
+Each class session is four hours unless otherwise noted.

 Early Bird Registration Now Open